Merritt Island Star Mason Denaburg To Play In Under Armour All-American Baseball Game

-He will not be behind the plate in July at Wrigley, Denaburg is heading to Chicago to pitch, showing off his low 90’s fastball.
+He will not be behind the plate in this month at Wrigley, Denaburg is heading to Chicago to pitch, showing off his low 90s miles per hour fastball.

-Denaburg is also an elite kicker / punter for the Merritt Island Mustangs football team.
-He was named first team Space Coast Daily and the Friday Night Locker Rooms first team kicker for last season.
+Denaburg is also an elite placekicker and punter for the Merritt Island Mustangs football team.
+He was named first team Space Coast Daily and the Friday Night Locker Rooms placekicker last season.

-Having watched Mason kick field goals of 50 yards with regularity in practice and 40 plus in games, he could very well kick for head coach Jim McElwain at UF if he decides to go that route.
+Having watched him kick field goals of 50 yards with regularity in practice, and 40-plus in games, he could very well kick for head coach Jim McElwain at UF if he decides to go that route.

-Since the Under Armour All-American baseball game’s inception in 2008, 247 of the 286 draft eligible players from the Under Armour All-America Game were selected in the MLB Amateur Draft including 71 first round picks.
+Since the Under Armour All-American baseball game inception in 2008, 247 of the 286 draft eligible players from the Under Armour All-America Game were selected in the MLB Amateur Draft, including 71 first round picks.